dxsc795/G-sharp-programming-language/README.md

 Examples

-Here are some examples of G## code:
+Here are some examples of Vokar loop G## code:

-1. `Kalt // "enter text"` This line prompts the user to enter some text.
+1. `Kalt//"enter text"` This line prompts the user to enter some text.

-2. `Vokar // text: ++ 1 to 100)` This line takes the entered text and prints it out 100 times, appending numbers from 1 to 100.
+2. `Vokar//text: ++ 1 to 100)` This line takes the entered text and prints it out 100 times, appending numbers from 1 to 100.

 Output